lmark1/mobrob_lab/README.md

 # Mobile Robotics - Laboratory exercises
 Laboratory exercises for FER course Mobile Robotics
-This repository contains a ROS package along with a experiment report and logs.
+This repository contains a ROS package along with an experiment report and logs.